chazlarson/brick-finder/README.md

 BROWSER=firefox
 ```

-Available [not necessarily working] settings for `BROWSER` are:
+Available settings for `BROWSER` are:
 ```
   chrome
-  chromium
   firefox
-  msie
-  edge
 ```

 Selenium setup:

 Mac OS X:
 - Install the browser matching the setting in `.env`

+Linux:
+- Install the browser matching the setting in `.env`
   - only `chrome` and `firefox` working presently

-Linux:
-- TBD

 Windows:
 - TBD